Two more deaths recorded in Wealden

 There were two more coronavirus deaths recorded in the latest 24-hour period in Wealden.

-It means there have been two deaths in the past week, which is the same as the previous week.
+It means there have been 13 deaths in the past week, which is an increase on none the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Wealden.